citrez/Everything-I-Know/programming-languages/r/README.md

 ## Packages

 * Blogdown
-see my blogpost on how to make a blog for more details.
+See my blogpost on how to make a blog for more details.
 It basically seems like a wrapper around the Hugo static site generator.

 * gganimate